SilverBright/Amazon_Charts/NOTES.md

 The user will not be able to make any creations or edits to any of the lists.

-Scraper class will scrape the data, the Book class will create the books, and the cli will interact with the user.
+Scraper class will scrape the data (book data collection).
+The Book class will create/destroy the books (book factory).
+The cli will interact with the user (book command center).